 Laws on coverage vary from state to state, so check with your insurer or with your state insurance commissioner’s office to see what’s covered.

-Medicare covers prostate-specific antigen (PSA) blood test and a digital rectal exam (DRE) once a year for all men with Medicare age 50 and over.
+Medicare covers PSA blood test and a digital rectal exam (DRE) once a year for all men with Medicare age 50 and over.
 There is no co-insurance and no Part B deductible for the PSA test.
 For other services, the beneficiary would pay 20% of the Medicare-approved amount after the yearly Part B deductible.